haddocking/haddock3/docs/continuing_runs.md

 ## Restarting a run with additional steps

 You can profit from the `--restart` option to add steps to a run.
 For example, a run has **five** steps and is completed successfully.
 You now realize you want to perform an additional refinement (`mdref`) followed by CAPRI evaluation (`caprieval`) and FCC clustering (`clustfcc`).
-Add the parameters for those modules to the configuration file and run haddock:
+Add the parameters for those modules to the **original** configuration file, keeping all the original parameters unchanged, and run haddock:

 ```
-haddock3 my-edited-config.cfg --restart 5
+haddock3 config-with-additional-step.cfg --restart 5
 ```

 We use `--restart 5` because the first new step is the sixth in the new